denodrivers/postgres/docs/README.md

 However, if the connection fails for whatever reason the user can choose to terminate the connection or to attempt to connect using a non-encrypted one.
-This behavior can be defined using the connection parameter `tls.enforce` (only available using the configuration object).
+This behavior can be defined using the connection parameter `tls.enforce` (not available if using a connection string).

 If set to true, the driver will fail inmediately if no TLS connection can be established.
-If set to false the driver will attempt to connect without encryption after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed _This is the default configuration_.
+If set to false the driver will attempt to connect without encryption after TLS connection has failed, but will display a warning containing the reason why the TLS connection failed. **This is the default configuration**.

-In the upcoming weeks support for client certificate authentication will be added.

 ### Clients

-You are free to create your 'clients' like so:
+You are free to create your clients like so:

 ```typescript
 const client = new Client({